orenbenkiki/flameview/README.md

 The second part controls appearance, using the following CSS selectors:

-* `#graph`: The table element containing the whole graph.
+* `#graph`: The `div` containing the whole graph.

+* '#width': An empty `div` following the graph, used to detect the available vertical space.
+If you force its width, the graph will adjust accordingly.

+* `.row`: Class for a `div` containing a single graph row.
+Uses relative positioning.

+* `.height`: An invisible `div` containing `&nbsp;` to force the height of the row.
+If you adjust its height, the row will adjust accordingly.
+Note the actual row cells do not affect the height because they use absolute positioning.

-* `.self`, `.leaf`, `.sum`, `.empty`: Classes for the `td` elements, reflecting the kind of cell.
-Currently the background color of empty cells is set to `ivory`, and simple border/centering rules are applied to the non-empty cells.
+* `.self`, `.leaf`, `.sum`, `.empty`: Classes for `div` elements, reflecting the kind of cell.
+Currently simple border/centering rules are applied to the non-empty cells.

-  The background color of non-empty cells is hard-coded in the `td` element according to the chosen color palette.
+  The background color of non-empty cells is hard-coded in the `div` element according to the chosen color palette.
 It might arguably make sense to define some color classes instead, and switch palettes using CSS instead.

 * `.tooltip`: Class for the `div` contained in each `td` to hold the tooltip.
-  This uses absolute positioning and is only visible when hovering over the `td`.
-Currently both the visibility control and the positioning of this `div` are hard-wired in the layout CSS.
+  This uses absolute positioning and is only visible when hovering over the cell.

 * `.size`: Class for an empty `span` inside the tooltip `div`, which is automatically filled with the computed measurement sum and percentage depending on the visible cells.
 Currently this has no special formatting.

 * `.name`: Class for a `span` inside the tooltip `div`, which holds the name of the cell.
 Note the name may be different from the label; specifically, when the label is "(self)", the name is "name;(self)".
 Currently the CSS just makes the name font *italic*.

-* `.label`: Class for the `div` contained in each `td` to hold the label.
+* `.label`: Class for the `div` contained in each non-empty cell to hold the label.
+Making this a sibling rather than a parent of the tooltip makes it easier to apply CSS rules only to it.
-  This needs to be a nested `div` to allow for `overflow: hidden`, which is not supported for `td` elements for some obscure reason.

-* `.group_hover`: Class applied to each other `td` that has the same name as the one under the mouse.
-The `td` directly under the mouse uses the `:hover` selector as usual.
+* `.group_hover`: Class applied to each other cell that has the same name as the one under the mouse.
+The cell directly under the mouse uses the `:hover` selector as usual.
 Currently both turn the cell(s) background color to `white`, which makes them stand out of the rest of the colored cells.

-* `.selected`: Class for the `td` elements of the currently selected cell(s).
+* `.selected`: Class for the currently selected cell(s).
 Currently this just makes the label font **bold**.
 This might be too subtle an effect.

 You can append additional CSS rules into the HTML to tweak the default appearance CSS, or omit the default and provide a full replacement CSS